ironhacks/Tutorials-COVID-19/tutorials-fall-2022/python/tutorial-6-draft.md

 - Check for duplicate values.
 Unless it's required, finding duplicate rows in your output can often point of a logical mistake in your model or code.
 - Check to see if your output values make sense.
 If one of your values is a count of a thing, then you should not expect to find records with negative values in your results file.
 If this has happened then other non-negative values in your results may also be incorrect.
 - Null values and missing rows.
 If you are finding empty data in your output you may have an error in your code.
-For example, a mispelled variable or missing key.
+For example, a misspelled variable or missing key.

 ---